FzliangFrank/networkUtils/README.md

 Empowered by shiny and `visNetwork`, this is a font-end development to interactively view and modify any graph based network structure.

+### License

+This package is licensed under MIT license, meaning you are free to use it for any intended purposes.
+However, the UI it has been using is `bs4dash` is under Copy Left licenses.
+Please consult copy right lawyer if you intend to distribute any UI component of this pacakge for commercial purpose.

 ## Installation

 You can install the development version of `networkUtils` from